-National Grid, Advanced Plasma Power and Progressive Energy have worked with other partners to build a £5 million pilot plant that has successfully demonstrated production of BioSNG from refuse derived fuel.
+Cadent (formerly known as National Grid Gas Distribution), Advanced Plasma Power and Progressive Energy have worked with other partners to build a £5 million pilot plant that has successfully demonstrated production of BioSNG from refuse derived fuel.
 Construction of the first commercial facility, costing £25 million, is underway and it will commence operation in 2018.

 Green gases, such as BioSNG, offer the simplest and lowest cost solution to decarbonising heat and transport.
 The pilot and commercial plants are essential steps in developing this important technology.

 Swindon,UK, 8th May 2017: Leading UK advanced gasification technology pioneer, Advanced Plasma Power (APP), is today delighted to announce the appointment to the Board of Sir John Parker as Chairman with effect from 3rd May 2017.
 This news comes...Read more

 Rolf Stein (CEO of Advanced Plasma Power) will be speaking at the World Waste to Energy and Resourse Summit 2017.
 The event takes place in London on the 23-24 of May 2017.
 The World Waste to Energy and Resources...Read more

 We are proud to announce that the gogreengas project has been shortlisted at this year’s MRW National Recycling Awards 2017.
 The project has been shortlisted in the Energy from Waste category and will be represented by the project consortium...Read more

 The Recycling Waste World magazine is backing our green gas revolution.
 The popular media outlet focuses on the latest and cutting edge news in the world of recycling.
 Read the full coverage of the project and their latest article...Read more